Earn a Master's in Communication

 Master's degree candidates must also submit a personal statement.
 Students with an undergraduate GPA below 2.75 are eligible for provisional acceptance.

 - Providing undergraduate transcripts

-The Master of Arts (MA) in Communication program will help you develop media, marketing, branding and public relations skills essential in a wide range of industries.
+The Master of Arts (MA) in Communication program can help you develop media, marketing, branding and public relations skills essential in a wide range of industries.
 In the final capstone course, you'll use what you've learned to strategize and execute a real-life communication campaign.
 Courses are taught by experienced faculty with hands-on, real-world expertise.

-“We prepare students, so once they hit the job market, they are really able to soar,” said Karen Wilkinson, associate dean of liberal arts, communication and online instructor of graduate communication courses at SNHU.
+“We prepare students, so once they hit the job market, they are really able to soar,” said Dr. Karen Wilkinson, associate dean of liberal arts, communication and online instructor of graduate communication courses at SNHU.
 She is just one of many experts helping learners reach their goals.

-"Students within the online master's program begin learning about effective messaging during the very first week of studies in COM 500: Communication, Media & Society," Wilkinson said.
+"Students within the online master's program begin learning about effective messaging during the very first week of studies in COM-500: Communication, Media & Society," Wilkinson said.
 "In this very early stage of learning, students are introduced to established communication models and theories."